MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Movements/Merges/MergeLPSingle.md

 **Input**:
 Parameters:
--	**LicensePlatesHeadersAddedCode**: It represents the License Plate number that will be used as an aggregator to a base License Plate, that is, this License Plate will transfer its elements to another License Plate (Base) and after the process it must be canceled and without quantities.
+-	**LicensePlatesHeadersAddedCode**: It represents the License Plate number that will be used as an aggregator to a base License Plate, that is, this License Plate will transfer its elements to another License Plate (Base) and after the process, it must be canceled and without quantities.

 -	**LicensePlatesHeadersBaseCode**: Represents the License Plate number that will be used as a base or root in the merge, that is, in this the quantities or elements of another License Plate will be added.